AlanU21/AlanU21/README.md

 # 👋🏾 Hi, I'm Alan Uthuppan
-Data Science and Computer Science Graduate | Aspiring AI/ML Solutions Architect
+M.S.
+AI/ML Candidate | Aspiring AI/ML Engineer
 -------------------------------------------------------------------

 A recent graduate with dual degrees in **Data Science (Computational Analytics)** and **Computer Science** from Temple University, I specialize in AI/ML, particularly in applying machine learning models to real-world problems like air quality prediction and financial analysis.
 My GitHub showcases a range of projects that reflect my technical skills, passion for data science, and commitment to continuous learning.